-The Placenames Commission, established in 1946, advises the Minister for Arts, Heritage and Gaeltacht on the Irish versions of placenames throughout the country.
-Section 32 of the Act provides that the Minister may, having received advice from the Commission, issue placenames orders declaring the Irish versions of placenames.
+Section 32 of the Act provides that the Minister for Arts, Heritage and the Gaeltacht issue placenames orders declaring the Irish versions of placenames.

 Where a Placenames Order is in force, a public body is, after certain dates, required, under the Regulations made under Section 9(1) of the Act, to use the Irish version of the placename specified in the Order, in the following cases: